SanjeetShukla01/airflow-pipeline/doc/info.md

 - There is already a connection to edge_node.
 - Install vim in executor node -- Added,not tested yet still pushing
 - Find out a way to deploy and run spark job through airflow. #TODO
+- Add log directory to store log on local machine.

 ### Start writing airflow jobs
 - Create a separate airlfow repo